-The fund's independent registered public accounting firm, Deloitte & Touche LLP (Deloitte), 1601 Wewatta Street, Suite 400, Denver, CO 80202, audits and reports on the annual financial statements of the fund and reviews certain regulatory reports.
-Deloitte or one of its affiliates also reviews the fund's federal income tax returns and performs other professional, accounting, auditing, tax and advisory services when engaged to do so by the Trust.
+The funds' independent registered public accounting firm, Deloitte & Touche LLP (Deloitte), 1601 Wewatta Street, Suite 400, Denver, CO 80202, audits and reports on the annual financial statements of the funds and reviews certain regulatory reports.
+Deloitte or one of its affiliates also reviews each fund's federal income tax returns and performs other professional, accounting, auditing, tax and advisory services when engaged to do so by the Trust.